McNally v R: Court decision

 In this case, the appellant challenged all six counts of assault by penetration and McNally's sentence of three years in detention.
 The convictions were upheld, but McNally's sentence was reduced from three years to nine months and suspension for two years.
 McNally also remained on the sex offender registry.

 Lord Justice Leveson examined previous usages of the Sexual Offences Act of 2003 in order to uphold McNally's earlier convictions.

 Implications

-McNally v R discussed how in previous cases, HIV-AIDS status was not a sufficient reason for vitiating consent.
+McNally v R discussed how in a previous case, HIV-AIDS status was not a sufficient reason for vitiating consent.
 Despite this, the court decided that "gender deception" can vitiate consent.

 Sexuality justice theorist Joseph Fischel describes this trend:In such cases, juries and judges have held that the young woman's consent to sexual contact (whether kissing or vaginal penetration) was vitiated by the defendant dissembling or misrepresenting their gender.

 Subsequent cases of "gender deception" proliferated: